Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, Senegal has temporarily closed its consulates in Bordeaux, Paris (France), Milan (Italy) and New York (USA) among many other places.

-The closure of the consulates was announced amid deadly unrest after a leading opposition figure, Ousmane Sonko, was sentenced to two years in prison last week - a move that could prevent him from running for president in next year's election.
+The closure of the consulates was announced amid deadly unrest after a leading opposition figure, Ousmane Sonko, was sentenced to two years in prison last week - a move that could prevent him from running for president in next year's elections.

 Private and public buildings and businesses were looted and destroyed during the riots, including universities, gas stations, banks, supermarkets, administrative buildings and bus stations.

-“This precautionary measure was taken after a series of aggressive actions... that caused serious damage,” the statement said.
+“This precautionary measure was taken after a series of aggressive actions... that have caused serious damage,” the statement said.

 Source